How to sleep in the heat when it's too hot outside

 “Use a mattress and pillow that wicks away heat and sweat.
 In general, spring and hybrid mattresses are better at this than foam ones, and pillows should be made from breathable materials.
 If you’re going to upgrade your mattress or pillows, get ones with a free trial period,” says Dr Potter.

-Egyptian cotton is another material the best sheets are made of, as it’s especially lightweight and breathable, says Alison.
-But Egyptian cotton in light colors is a step above.
-“The colors of your bedding can also have an impact on temperatures, with pale colors like light blues and pinks coming out of top due to them being lighter in weight than dark colors.”
+Egyptian cotton is another material the best sheets are made of, as it’s especially lightweight and breathable, says Jones.
+But Egyptian cotton in light colours is a step above.
+“The colours of your bedding can also have an impact on temperatures, with pale colours like light blues and pinks coming out of top due to them being lighter in weight than dark colours.”

 If the heat is really getting to you, moving to the floor could help.
-"Heat rises," says Dr Tim Bond, a natural health expert from Puressential (opens in new tab).
+"Heat rises," says Dr Tim Bond, a natural health expert.
 "Hot air is less dense and therefore it's lighter than cooler air, so it rises."

 He suggests that sleeping downstairs if your bedroom is on the upper floor is a good idea, or just moving your mattress onto the floor.
 "It's likely to be cooler and potentially more comfortable."